atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 Optimizer's parameters file
 ===========================

-The Optimizer has two different kinds of parameters files.
+The Optimizer has two different kinds of parameter files.
 One type for the classic(+) calibration (see `calibration parameters file`_) and another for the optimization (GAs and Monte-Carlo simulations; see `optimization parameters file`_).
-However, some attributes are similar for both of them.
+However, some attributes are identical for both of them.

 Shared properties
 -----------------